brickpop/serverless-tdd-starter/README.md

 # Serverless TDD starter
-TDD starter project for NodeJS and Serverless
+Test Driven Development starter for Serverless and NodeJS.
+Featuring persistent MongoDB connections with suspended execution.

 To get started, read the full article on Medium: